nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 7.3.3.
 Deleting a todo : `todo delete`

 You can delete a particular todo after you have completed the todo or you no longer wish to keep it.
 This can be done easily using the `todo delete` command.
-All you need is the `INDEX` of the contact!
+All you need is the `INDEX` of the todo!

 **Format:** `todo delete INDEX`